nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The fields provided are the same as adding an expenditure in [4.1](#41-adding-an-expenditure)
 - Cannot change an expenditure type, e.g. cannot change an `Academic` expenditure to an `Accomodation` expenditure
 - The input year cannot be earlier than 2000, and the maximum year that can be set is 9999.
+- Return date should be equal to or later than the present date
+- Borrow date must be before the return date

 **Examples:**